manishiitg/peerjs-mesh/README.md

 Mesh Mode: Host

 Peers don't connect to each other at all.
 All peers communicate with a main host and the host relays the data always.
+But this will only work on data connection not stream, so its of no use.

 Pros